 So, you acknowledge the weakness, but your indicate how you have overcome it or how you manage it so that it doesn't negatively impact your work.

 Picking the Best Weakness

-When you prepare for this question, you will want to pick a weakness that does one of two things:
+When you prepare for this question, you will want to pick a weakness that does one of three things:

 The "Strength in Disguise" Weakness

 What do I mean by a "weakness that is really a strength in disguise"?
 Let me give you examples of such "weaknesses":